 SERVICE_DIR: Directory of the service.
 This directory will include sub-directories of the services that are included in the web app.

 Developing an external JS service requires the following steps:

 Note If the JS service uses methods of external services, you must add the group information of the external methods to the requiredPermissions field in appinfo.json of the web app used for packaging the JS service.
 See Configuring the Web App for details.

 Step 5: Install the JS Service

 The JS service must be installed along with the web app.

 About launching the JS service Because external JS services are installed as a dynamic service type, the service becomes active only when another application or service use the service by calling its method.
 If its method has been called as subscription, the service remains active without exiting.
 If the service is not used, it exits after 5 seconds.
 For more information on the 5-second timeout, see FAQ.

 Debugging JS Services

-To launch the Node inspector on a webOS OSE device, you must execute the ares-inspect command while the JS service is running.
-For detailed information on the command, see ares-inspect.
+To enable the Inspector on a webOS OSE device, use the ares-inspect command.
+For detailed usage of the command, see ares-inspect.

 To start debugging the JS service, open a client tool, such as Chrome DevTools and Visual Studio Code, and connect to the Inspector.
 For a list of tools that can connect to Node’s Inspector, see Inspector Clients.